atomly/aws-stack-boilerplate/README.md

 This monorepo uses `LF` line endings **only**.
 If your local copy of this repository is using `CRLF` line endings, follow this answer:

 [Force LF eol in git repo and working copy](https://stackoverflow.com/a/42135910/10246377).

+## TODOs

+- [x] Finish delete resolvers.
+The respective vertices and edges of the deleted documents should be deleted.
+- [x] Finish update resolvers.
+Use `findOneAndUpdate` and also mix the input argument with the found document.
+- [x] Implement graph edge mutation resolver to connect graph vertices.
+- [x] Implement validate resolver for the survey graphs.
+- [x] Implement result query resolvers.
+- [x] Implement QR codes generator lambda function to fetch survey submission pages.
+- [x] Implement export results lambda function.
+- [ ] Implement payments with Stripe API.

+## Non-MVP TODOs

+- [ ] Add transactions to all create mutation resolvers.
+- [ ] Use graph edges weight to measure how many times users go through certain parts of the graph.